shane-clark-baruch/MTH4355-Projects/project-2-sched/README.md

 of your system.
 Our goal is to have you build multiple schedulers to familiarize ourselves with their construction, strengths, and weaknesses.

-There are three specific objectives to this assignment:
+There are two specific objectives to this assignment:

 * To further familiarize yourself with the process structure.
 * To learn how processes are scheduled and their states are managed.